Chunkylapp/OOP_TV/README.md

 The classes are scalable and can be used for a large scale project.

-If you are not interested in the detailed implementation, you can skip to the next section [^TLDR].
+If you are not interested in the detailed implementation, you can skip to the next section.

 - The pages are implemented using the singleton design pattern.
 This means that only one instance of each page can be created.
 This is useful because we don't want to have multiple instances of